baagaard-usgs/spatialdata/docs/user/coordsys.md

 # Coordinate Systems

-SpatialData provides two types of coordinate systems: Cartesian (`CSCart`) and georeferenced (`CSGeo`).
+SpatialData provides two main types of coordinate systems: Cartesian (`CSCart`) and georeferenced (`CSGeo`).
-The coordinate systems can be specified
+It also includes a specialized version of the georeference coordinate system (`CSGeoLocal`) with a local origin and rotation angle.

 ## CSCart